MattGri/blog-website/README.md

 # Project Overview 🎉
 A blog website where you can create an account and sign in.
 Once logged in, you can create and delete posts.
-The author of each post will be displayed.
+The author of each post will be displayed, and you can add or delete comments on every post.

 # Technologies 🔧